Approvals

 Here are the need-to-know basics for how Approvals in Silkline work:

-Purchase approvals in Silkline are based on organization structure and approval limits per user
+Purchase approvals in Silkline are based on the organization structure and approval limits per user

-The default routing for a purchase approval starts with requester and then ladders up the org chart until the approver's limit is above the order amount
+The default routing for a purchase approval begins with the requester (or optionally their manager) and then progresses up the organizational chart until the approver's limit exceeds the order amount.

 Setting your Approval Rules